CallanMark/UmassLowellCourseWork/readme.md

 ## Homework 5 - Transformer Language Model

 This notebook implements a transformer-based language model from scratch using PyTorch, starting with the implementation of multi-head self-attention mechanisms and building up to a complete transformer architecture.
 The implementation includes training on the Tiny Shakespeare dataset, demonstrating character-level language modeling with techniques like causal masking, positional encoding, and efficient batching.
 The code explores hyperparameter optimization through wandb integration, model evaluation using perplexity metrics, and text generation capabilities.

+## Homework 6 - Transformer Machine Translation Model

+This notebook implements a transformer-based machine translation model from scratch using PyTorch, building upon the transformer architecture from HW5 to create an encoder-decoder model for English-German translation.
+The implementation includes training custom tokenizers, implementing cross-attention mechanisms, and handling sequence-to-sequence tasks with proper padding and masking.
+The model was trained on the WMT-14 English-German dataset using CS department GPU servers, with hyperparameter optimization through wandb integration and evaluation using BLEU scores.